 View this post on Instagram

-When our shaken nervous systems cannot read clues of safety in the nervous systems around us, there is still a huge resource for our bodies to connect with: nature.
+When our shaken nervous system cannot read clues of safety in the nervous systems around us, there is still a huge resource for our bodies to connect with: nature.

 It seems most people around me have been having a difficult time lately.
 Although lockdown has not been so harsh in Croatia as in many other countries, here it was coupled with a series of earthquakes in the coldest time of the year—in February, and then again in December.

-While the first winter of double effect (pandemics and earthquake) has inspired people to do some wonderful acts of solidarity, until the second wave of double trouble, the resilience has dwindled—and people with it.
+Pandemics and earthquakes have inspired people to do some wonderful acts of solidarity, until the second wave of double trouble, the resilience has dwindled—and people with it.

 With so much physical fear experienced by the body in the dark time of the year, we mostly hide into our own shadows.
 And while the weather is friendly and shiny now and people are gathering again, we feel the effects of the long season that’s testing our resilience.